Vocational Pathways Award and recognition of achievement

 Requirements for NCEA Level 2

-80 credits, of which:
+80 credits, of which

-• a minimum of 60 credits are from level 2
+• a minimum of 60 credits are from level 2 or above

 Literacy requirement

-A minimum of 10 credits through either:
+10 credits gained through either:

 Numeracy requirement

-A minimum of 10 credits through either:
+10 credits gained through either: